A Unified Framework for Pattern Recovery in Penalized and Thresholded Estimation and its Geometry: Pattern Recovery in Penalized Estimation: Accessibility, Noiseless Recovery and the Irrepresentability Condition

-We now turn to the question of when a pattern can be recovered by a penalized estimation procedure.
-For this, we introduce the notion of accessible patterns in the following definition which requires the existence of \emph{a} response vector such that the resulting estimator exhibits the required pattern.
-Accessibility clearly is a minimal condition for possible pattern recovery.
-This definition generalizes the notion of accessible sign vectors for LASSO \citep{SepehriHarris17,SchneiderTardivel22} and accessible patterns for SLOPE \citep{SchneiderTardivel22} to the general class of penalized estimators considered in this paper.
+We now turn to the question of under which conditions a pattern can be recovered by a penalized estimation procedure.
+For this, we first introduce the notion of accessible patterns.
+Accessibility requires the existence of \emph{a} response vector such that the resulting estimator exhibits the required pattern, which is clearly a minimal condition for possible pattern recovery.
+The definition generalizes the notion of accessible sign vectors for LASSO \citep{SepehriHarris17,SchneiderTardivel22} and accessible patterns for SLOPE \citep{SchneiderTardivel22} to the general class of estimators penalized by a polyhedral gauge.